pegasus-isi/pegasus/README.md

 * python
 * python-setuptools
 * python-devel
-* openssl-devel
+* libopenssl-devel
+* asciidoc (optional, required for documentation)
+* libmysqlclient-devel (optional, required for MySQL support)

-Other packages may be required to build documentation, run unit tests, and build MPI tools.
+Other packages may be required to run unit tests, and build MPI tools.

 ### Compiling